 - Number of Days per Year the Home is used for Day Care - When the home is used for day care, enter the number of days the home is actually open for day care.
 (Example: If the business is open Monday through Friday and is closed for two weeks for summer vacation, you would enter 250 on this line (50 weeks x 5 days per week.)

-The following screen is where you enter the expenses related to your home.
+The next window is where you enter the expenses related to the home.
 To enter expenses related to the business, it is important to understand the difference between direct and indirect expenses.

 - Direct expenses benefit only the area exclusively used for business.
 These expenses are fully deductible.
 (Examples: Cost of painting the area used only for business; cost of repairs to the area only used for business purposes.)

-- Indirect expenses are those you incur for the entire home.
-These expenses are deductible based on the percentage on line 1.
+- Indirect expenses are those incurred for the entire home.
+These expenses are deductible based on the business use percentage.
 (Example: Mortgage interest, home utilities, cost for replacing the roof on the house, etc.)